-As we all know, technology keeps improving each and every day.
+As we all know, technology keeps improving every day.
 At the same time, we are increasingly dependent on it as time goes by.
 Communication technology, in particular, has become a standard part of our everyday lives, and that especially applies to business purposes.

 One very prominent technology in that regard is a VoIP Phone System.
 This concept of sending and receiving phone calls by using special IP networks has taken the world by storm.